kireeti-ai/kireeti-ai/README.md

 <img align="right" width=200px alt="Coding" src="https://media.tenor.com/XP4tw9P1yFoAAAAM/dedsec.gif"/>

-I’m a 3rd Year B.Tech Computer Science student at Amrita Vishwa Vidyapeetham.
+I’m a 3rd Year B.Tech Computer Science student at Amrita Vishwa Vidyapeetham, specializing in Java backend development (Spring Boot), Data Structures & Algorithms, and Machine Learning.
+I'm also proficient in full-stack MERN development and passionate about building efficient, scalable, and data-driven applications.
-I am passionate about Full Stack Development and AI/ML, and currently building a Food Delivery Website.
-I enjoy solving problems, creating impactful projects, and exploring the latest technologies.

 - Excited to work on challenging projects and collaborate with others
 - Open to helping with web development and coding